lessthen3/Peach-E/README.md

 # Peach-E
 Hey!
 This is a game engine that you are free to do whatever with!

-Peach-E is an open-source and cross-platform game engine licensed under the permissive MIT License.
+Peach-E is an open-source and cross-platform game engine built with modern C++ 20 licensed under the permissive MIT License.

 Currently you can target Windows, macOS and Linux.
 Peach-E may work on UNIX systems, but support isn't guaranteed.